hashicorp/nomad/website/source/guides/external/lxc.html.md

 ## LXC

 The `lxc` driver provides an interface for using LXC for running application containers.
-You can download the external LXC driver [here][lxc-driver].
+You can download the external LXC driver [here][lxc_driver_download].
 This guide is compatible with Nomad 0.9 and above.
 If you are using an older version of Nomad, see the [LXC][lxc-docs] driver documentation.

 ## Reference Material